 Last of all, as to one untimely born, he appeared also to me.
 For I am the least of the apostles, unfit to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and his grace toward me was not in vain.
 On the contrary, I worked harder than any of them, though it was not I, but the grace of God which was within me.
 Whether then it was I or they, so we preach and so you believed.

-As for “me,” all will be able to chart where such “persecution” led me; for I am a writer, and behind me lie 100,000’s of words, in the form of journals and poetry, that attest to my struggles and my questions.
+As for “me,” all will be able to chart where my “persecution” led me; for I am a writer, and behind me lie hundreds of thousands of words, in the form of journals and poetry, that attest to my struggles and my questions.
 Although I never “professed” an atheism, it was my youth to dig underneath it.
 Although my younger writings are filled with visible and invisible references and invocations to God, I was not yet totally entrusted to him.
-I knew that when writing I wrote to the deepest point in myself and in my fellow man; but I did not fully realize how man, at his deepest point, is made in the likeness of God; and that, to truly understand man, including what it means to care for him and his earth, one must therefore turn to God and his Word.
+I knew that when I wrote I wrote to the deepest point in myself and in my fellow man; but I did not fully realize how man, at his deepest point, is made in the likeness of God; and that, to truly understand man, including what it means to care for him and his earth, one must therefore turn to God and his Word.

 So be sure to know that I did not dig underneath atheism out of any anger toward God, nor out of unbelief.
 I strove only to understand man’s fall.
 What is he doing down here, full of selfishness and hate?
 What is he saying in all his books, in all his religion, and out in the streets?
 Why are none of his heroic activities doing anything to lift up his soul in a lasting way?
 Why does he proclaim himself, again and again, abandoned?
 And what is the angle that we ought to be taking, so that we know our life on earth is not in vain?
 Thus I dedicated my life to the truth, seeking to pierce through all knowledge claims that did not accord with the spirit in my and every human heart: the spirit of love, community, and peace.
 I strove with all my might to discern in life and language what it meant to give a voice to this “human spirit,” and to develop my soul in the Good.
 I tried to live it and write it out.
 Though I did the best I could, my best was not good enough to God.
 It could not match up to his love; so he took hold of me and led me higher.
 Know then that those who patiently and earnestly seek the truth of the spirit, renouncing self for its sake, do not do so in vain.
 There is such a thing as “an experience of the unity of the Spirit.”
 It is the truth of the revelation, revealed in the sight of all people, that they might look up to the heavens and believe that God is Good.